gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 This job is run only on [QA mirror](https://gitlab.com/gitlab-org/build/omnibus-gitlab-mirror) on triggered pipelines.

-#### `Trigger:measure-memory`

-This manual job spins up a Docker container using the GitLab Docker image and measures memory usage inside it and stores the details as an artifact.

-This job is run only on [QA mirror](https://gitlab.com/gitlab-org/build/omnibus-gitlab-mirror) on triggered pipelines.

 #### `<OS_NAME>-branch`

 These jobs build packages for the specified OS, and pushes the resultant package